murtukov/SonataAdminBundle/README.md

 Expression language
 ===================

-All definition config entries can use expression language but it must be explicitly triggered using `@=` prefix.
+All definition config entries can use expression language but it must be explicitly triggered using the `@=` prefix.
 This bundle provides a set of registered functions and variables.
 For more details on expression syntax see the [official documentation](http://symfony.com/doc/current/components/expression_language/syntax.html).

 ## Contents
 - [Registered functions](#registered-functions):